 9 tricky housemates and how to deal with them

 When you're in uni halls and student houses, you'll discover all sorts of people you never knew existed.
-From the messy to the bossy, we'll show you how to handle them!
+From the messy to the spoilt, we'll show you how to handle them!

 Your first few weeks in shared accommodation might pass by in a friendly, vodka-fuelled haze, but pretty soon you may end up realising that there are many different types of annoying housemate you never knew existed.